lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

 .. note::

-   If :guilabel:`Multiply` is chosen, there must be other light sources; otherwise the scene will be pitch black.
+   If *Multiply* is chosen, there must be other light sources; otherwise the scene will be pitch black.
    In the other two cases the scene is lit even if no explicit light is present, just from the AO effect.
    Although many people like to use AO alone as a quick shortcut to light a scene, the results it gives will be muted and flat, like an overcast day.
-In most cases, it is best to light a scene properly with Blender's standard lamps, then use AO on top of that, set to "\ :guilabel:`Multiply` ", for the additional details and contact shadows.
+In most cases, it is best to light a scene properly with Blender's standard lamps, then use AO on top of that, set to "\ *Multiply* ", for the additional details and contact shadows.

-The :guilabel:`Gather` panel contains settings for the ambient occlusion quality.
+The *Gather* panel contains settings for the ambient occlusion quality.
 Note that these settings also apply to Environment Lighting and Indirect Lighting.

 Ambient occlusion has two main methods of calculation:
-:guilabel:`Raytrace` and :guilabel:`Approximate`.
+*Raytrace* and *Approximate*.

 Gather